-So, these wise guys had an epiphany.
+So, there were these wise guys who had an epiphany.

 Well, not like those wise guys.
 (Although who’s to say?)

-So, anyway, they had all of these charts and books and tools for looking at things and, by using all of them through some system invented through some school of thought, they discovered a small child that would grow up to be the King of the Jews.
+So, anyway, they had all of these charts and books and tools for looking at things and, by using all of them through some system, which was invented through some school of thought, they discovered a small child that would grow up to be the King of the Jews.
 And these guys were all about kings.
 They found them, honored them, and some even say that they made them, if kings were in need.
 But, this time… well, it was different.

 Pauper King: It was different enough that this future King of the Jews wasn’t born in the Jewish Palace.
 That he was, in fact, born in a stable with a feeding trough for his first bed.
 By the time they found him, this toddler named Jesus was well out of the swaddling clothes and living in a house.
 But, it was a simple house, a peasant’s house in a simple, peasant town, and, in fact, the current Jewish king didn’t even seem to know that he existed.
 That was different, but not altogether strange.
 I mean, even back in that time there were plenty of rags-to-riches stories.